TEFMA Benchmark Survey FAQs

 The principal stakeholders in the survey are the member institutions of TEFMA.

-TEFMA also has strategic relationships with APPA in North America, AUDE in the United Kingdom and HEFMA in South Africa and over time aims to establish international benchmarks with these partners.
+TEFMA also has strategic relationships with APPA in North America, AUDE in the United Kingdom and HEFMA in South Africa, and over time aims to establish international benchmarks with these partners.

 TEFMA’s Business Partners and Affiliates are also identified as stakeholders.

-TEFMA has been undertaking member surveys since 1993.
-The survey has developed in complexity and gained credibility over the past two decades, with its results now widely referenced as a significant source of valuable information on facilities management of higher education property portfolios.
-A comprehensive database exists, representing over 25 years’ of data to demonstrate trends in growth, resourcing and expenditure.
+The survey has become more complex and gained credibility over the past three decades, with its results now widely referenced as a significant source of valuable information on the facilities management of higher education property portfolios.
+A comprehensive database exists, spanning over 30 years and demonstrating trends in growth, resourcing, and expenditure.

 Who participates in the survey?